 At least 30 million Mexicans will be able to access products with higher added value such as loans, insurance or investments.
 After performing the first trial period, the second, which is larger, will begin in the next two or three months.

 The messages to request or receive payment are small, so the use of mobile data is very similar to a normal messaging scheme.
-The preliminary scheme of CoDi is planned from April to September, so even though the tests are extended, Díaz does not consider that the date set by Banxico will be affected.
+The preliminary scheme of CoDi is planned from April to September.

 The new platform will limit illicit activities such as money laundering, tax evasion and acts of corruption, through the reduction of the use of cash.